Leica 100th Anniversary “Gotcha questions”

 Capturing the moment means seeing precisely how we do it.
 Leica has what feels like a lens for the ages, a 50mm Summitar f/2 (fairly fast for 1955).
 The Ernst Leitz engineers (Oskar Barnack?) designed a lens that was optimized for high quality negatives and making it compact for travel.
 Capturing the moment means being on the road, and the innovative lens slides into the camera body when you put it away.
 That’s timeless innovation.
 I was shooting a lot of the newly improved Kodak Ektachrome E-6 film in the early 80’s and being able to shoot at f/2 in dim light made this camera and lens combination good for continued use, even as more modern cameras were available.

 In 1975 I used the Leica IIIF for school assignments because I wanted to learn photography with a classic camera.
 It took a bit of practice to get used to the rangefinder, but I liked how it slowed down your shooting style and you had to be more careful with your compositions.
 It harmonized with our new way of using mindfulness with our creativity with learning photography.
-It felt like I was slowing time yet capturing the moments as they presented themselves.
-We were assigned still life photographs, which was new to me, and this camera was useful for previewing what the photos would look like.
-The viewfinder was bright in darkened studios.
-This was where we had to shift to carefully composed photos in a studio.

 One lens for the rest of your life, which one?